Nouadhibou: Overview

 Attractions in Nouadhibou include the Table Remarquable, several markets, a ships' graveyard and Mediterranean monk seals.

 The port of Nouadhibou is the final resting place of over 300 scuttled ships, forming the world's largest ship graveyard.
-Unlike the arrival en masse of ships at Mallows Bay, here the number of craft has built up over time, as corrupt officials accepted bribes from boat owners to allow them to dump their vessels in the area.
+Unlike the mass arrival of ships at Mallows Bay, here the number of craft has built up over time, as corrupt officials accepted bribes from boat owners to allow them to dump their vessels in the area.

 Nouadhibou has long been an important transit point for international transport.
 In the beginning of the 20th century, it was a stopover for the Latécoère air-transport network for mail and passengers for western Africa and overseas colonies like Martinique.
 Antoine de Saint-Exupery spent much time there as a pilot and as writer.

 Near the harbor is the terminus of Mauritania's only railway line, which mainly brings iron ore from the mining areas near Fdérik and Zouérat, which are located up to 704 km inland.

 Processing iron ore forms the largest industry in Nouadhibou, although the overall major economic activity is fishing.